afzal442/civo-hack/README.md

 # civo-hackathon

 ## Inspiration
-Insipired by Containers produced by Docker and deployment with Kubernetes
+Insipired by Containers managed by Docker and deployment with Kubernetes

 ## What it does
 It allows being able to curate backend service with made easy.